Taxi livery: U.S. and Canada

 In the United States and Canada, many older taxi companies are named according to their paint schemes.
 Thus, "yellow cabs" are painted yellow, checker taxis are a play on the car manufacturer's name (Checker Motors) and have a distinctive black-and-white or black-and-yellow checkerboard stripe around their bodies, "Blue and White Cabs" might have blue bodies and white roofs, and "Black Top" and "Red Top Cabs" have black and red roofs respectively.
 In the 1920s, a famous company named "Brown and White" lost a lawsuit to prevent other taxi drivers from painting their cars these colors.

 Some Canadian cities such as Toronto and Vancouver have taxis with their own custom color, but Montreal-area taxis (mostly mid-size cars such as the Chevrolet Malibu and Toyota Camry) remain stock.

 In the late 1960s, New York City ordered that the city's taxis be painted yellow.
 This sometimes led to confusion for New York visitors to Toronto, where police cars had yellow livery from the 1960s until they were phased out starting in 1986.
 Most Toronto cabs had two-tone livery.

 In Honolulu, Hawaii, most taxis are luxury cars such as Lincoln Town Cars and Lexus ES350s and GX470s.
 These cars are left stock colored.

 Mexico

-Mexico City's ubiquitous VW Type 1 (Beetle) cabs were green and white (being firstly yellow) by law until early 2003.
+Mexico City's ubiquitous VW Type 1 (Beetle) cabs were green and white (a change from earlier yellow) by law until early 2003.
 However, the tiny cars had been displaced by bigger four-door sedans, the Nissan Tsuru, a Sentra MkIII (B13) based saloon and recognized for their red/white (or silver) body color.
 No VW are colored this way anymore.
 Matchbox released a scale model of the VW taxi in 2004, numbered 31.

 It is common that every six years, when Mexico city elections are concluded, the recently elected mayor changes the livery of the public transportation.